January 12, 2021

 I had seen then-Public Advocate Leticia James (now New York State Attorney General) on TV news announcing legal action against a notorious slumlord of Chinese descent.
 Although while watching the first thought that popped into my head was the guy must not have donated to her campaign, I still felt for sure she was the perfect person to contact to help, though unfortunately, she never responded.
 Her relationship with Jane became suspect, as well as current NYC Mayor DeBlasio since he was Public Advocate before becoming mayor, as well as the current Public Advocate, Jumane D. Williams, and every PA for the last 60 years who willfully neglected their duty to protect the people of New York City from the Goldmans, which is grounds for disbarment.

 With no city or law enforcement official listening to me, or even believing what I was saying, over the years left me feeling the Goldman family was untouchable by any department in New York, like a classic 1970’s crime family, having free rein to do as they please because of their billionaire status.
 I went to everyone I could think of or find online.
 The NY State Attorney General Eric Schneiderman’s office said they would forward my complaint to some real estate division.
 My state senator, Katherine Seabright; no response.
 City Councilman Ben Kallos, who has a large percentage of Jane’s properties in his district: no response.
 In fact, when I followed up with him I discovered my email was blocked, making the recent news he will likely be Manhattan borough president in 2021 concerning.
+Every Manhattan City Council member received this story as well.
 What became true to me is that state and local politicians and law enforcement are unresponsive on issues about the Goldmans.
 Why?

 Website lists national campaign donations, and Jane, as an individual from Solil Management, is included, having spent over $6.4 million dollars in 2016 national contributions (C-20-23), but only around $19,000 in this 2020 cycle.
 However; it does not list state and city campaign donations, which would be much more telling as to why Jane has had this free rein in New York for decades.
 Even researching on NYC campaign donation websites, nothing turned up under 'Goldman’ or ‘Solil,’ so Jane’s money must be flowing to local candidates by less transparent means.

 The lesson learned was if I wanted to stop illegal construction in a Jane Goldman building it could not be done anonymously and there may be repercussions.
 But I am on the Autism Spectrum, and those like me see things in black and white and are often compelled to right wrongs regardless of consequences.
 So I filed a Work Without Permits complaint using my name as the contact person and the inspector came to me around lunch time on February 26, 2018 (B-3).
-When he verified the violation under my sink for the third time, astonishingly, the complaint number was no longer in the DOB system.
-But I was expecting such corruption and had photographed the initial complaint and the inspector notified the DOB to have it restored.
-(A complaint I filed in November 2017 regarding sewers leaking for over a week that stank up the whole building is also no longer accessible in the DOB database, so who knows how many health code and other violations are also missing from Jane Goldman's city records.
-Every DOB employee with database access must be shitting their pants!)
+Before verifying my complaint for the third time, he went to pull up the complaint number in his pocket computer and astonishingly, the complaint number was no longer in the DOB system.
+But I anticipated such corruption at the onset and had photographed the initial complaint form, so the inspector notified the DOB to have it restored, and it was.
+(A complaint I filed in November 2017 regarding sewers leaking in the basement for over a week that stank up all 16 floors of the building is also no longer accessible in the DOB database, so who knows how many health code and other violations are also missing from Jane Goldman's city records.
+Every DOB employee with a database password must be concerned!)

 I then took the inspector up to apartment 12K.
 The door, which was always left open, was locked.
 We banged on the door for several seemingly endless minutes over the loud noise of running equipment.
 Finally the noise stopped and the door was opened, revealing a gutted mess and a dangerous work site with a screwdriver in the electric panel as a fuse.
 The inspector asked one of the three eastern European workers if the doorman, Alex, buzzed up on the intercom and told him to lock the door.
 They said he did. (that's also obstruction of justice) He asked if any had license cards.
 None did.
 I was impressed how the inspector was a pro at deescalating a potentially volatile situation, going as far as asking the hardwood floor guy for his business card to have him work at his house.
 As the men packed up their equipment, a Stop Work Order was taped to the door and the inspector and I went down to apartment 6M.